jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_on_raspberry_pi.rst

 For each of the pis, I enabled wifi and ssh (in the interface setting) using the `raspi-config` command.
-However, I had some problems with the pi v2 because I used an external USB dongle for wifi.
+However, I had some problems with the pi v2 because it used an external USB dongle for wifi.
 I found tips on how to fix this on `saitetu's blog here
 <https://saitetu.net/en/entry/2019/09/15/001352>`_.